 - The UAF: for refugee students and professionals

 The Education for Foreign Doctors Foundation (OBUA) consists of foreign and Dutch doctors.
-The foundation supports foreign doctors in obtaining recognition of their diploma and applying for BIG registration by organizing education.
+The foundation supports foreign doctors in obtaining recognition of their diploma and applying for BIG registration by organizing training.
 They also help find internships and paid work to gain experience in Dutch healthcare. - EDUFORYOU: for newcomers to the Netherlands

 Below you will find an overview of a number of associations.